baller01/Project-4/README.md

 In terms of fuel types, the analysis revealed the following insights:

 Premium Gasoline and Regular Gasoline were the most commonly used fuels among the top 100 polluting vehicles.

-# Project-4
-##Project Title
-Prediction of Carbon Emissions in Canada by car properties

-## Description and objectives
-To Relationship between car properties and carbon emission.
-Correlation between car properties and carbon emission.
-Presenting machine learning models to predict the carbon emissions from known properties of cars according to the availble data.

-## Activities carried out
-- Presentation and visusualization of availed data on tableau
-- Clustering through unsupervised learning
-- Multiple linear regression using Supervised Machine Learning
-- Binary clasification using deep learning

 ## Conclusions
 - Exploring the data through “Tableu” we identified the relationships between car properties and “CO2 Emissions”, such as identifying average CO2 Emission according to car model or finding most polluting fuel types..etc